influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/artifactoryArtifactRepository.md

 # workflow.v1alpha1.artifactoryArtifactRepository

-ArtifactoryArtifactRepository defines the controller configuration for an artifactory artifact repository
+"ArtifactoryArtifactRepository defines the controller configuration for an artifactory artifact repository"

 ## Index